An antifibrinolytic agent that acts by inhibiting plasminogen activators which have fibrinolytic properties.

 "Utilization of a Cyclic Dimer and Linear Oligomers of E-Aminocaproic Acid by Achromobacter Guttatus".
 Agricultural and ...
 It was manufactured from cellulose (the major component of plant cell walls) treated with nitric acid as a solvent.
 The output ... found in sludge, resulting in GABA (γ-aminobutyric acid) as a byproduct.
 Several species of soil fungi can consume polyurethane ...
 Incomplete combustion can cause emissions of hazardous substances such as acid gases and ash which can contain persistent ...

 Tranexamic acid and aminocaproic acid inhibit fibrinolysis and lead to a de facto reduced bleeding rate.
 Before its withdrawal ...
-Vitamin K is an essential factor to a hepatic gamma-glutamyl carboxylase that adds a carboxyl group to glutamic acid residues ...
+Vitamin K is an essential factor to the hepatic gamma-glutamyl carboxylase that adds a carboxyl group to glutamic acid residues ...
 For example, beta-lysine, an amino acid produced by platelets during coagulation, can cause lysis of many Gram-positive ...

 ... has roughly eight times the antifibrinolytic activity of an older analogue, ε-aminocaproic acid.[citation ...
 Tranexamic acid is available as a generic drug.
 Tranexamic acid is frequently used following major trauma.
 Tranexamic acid is ...
 Tranexamic acid is a synthetic analog of the amino acid lysine.
 It serves as an antifibrinolytic by reversibly binding four to ...
 Tranexamic acid is an antifibrinolytic medication.
 Tranexamic acid was first made in 1962 by Japanese researchers Shosuke and ...